YellowJacketLinux/CPAN-RPM/README.md

 should not require all add-on modules be rebuilt.

-The second issue I have with the ‘Red Hat Way’ is it does not ensure the RPM package is placing the modules within the proper perl `@INC` directory, which can and does vary between GNU/Linux distributions.
+The second issue I have with the ‘Red Hat Way’ is it does not ensure the RPM package is placing the modules within the proper Perl `@INC` directory, which can and does vary between GNU/Linux distributions.

 YJL defines the following macros, in the same place where `%perl5_vendorlib`